MapleWorld/CSC488/A3/Documentation/DESIGN.md

  - a stack of SymbolLists
  - a mapping from identifiers to its attribute properties

- The SymbolList keeps track of all previously declared symbols when a new declaration occurs in the current scope.
+ The SymbolList keeps track of all previously declared symbols for the current scope.
+ A new item is added to the current SymbolList when the symbol in previous scopes gets replaced by the declaration with the same symbol name in the current scope.
- It also keeps track the type of current scope - one of {PROGRAM, FUNCTION, PROCEDURE, LOOP, ORDINARY (for if-statments)}.
+ The SymbolList also keeps track the type of the current scope - one of {PROGRAM, FUNCTION, PROCEDURE, LOOP, ORDINARY (for if-statments)}.
- We do not differentiate between major and minor scope, they all get handled in the same way.
+ We do not differentiate between major and minor scope; they all get handled in the same way.
+ When a new scope is started, the symbol table pushes a new SymbolList to its stack and updates the index of the current scope.
+When the scope is ended, the symbol table restores the old values from the current SymbolList back to the mapping, removes the SymbolList from its stack, and correctly updates the index number of the current scope.
- The symbol table also keeps track of the index of the current scope, when a new declaration happens, it checks if the identifier has already been declared in the current scope by checking the scope index stored in the identifier mapping.
+ When a new variable is declared, the symbol table checks if the identifier has already been declared in the current scope by checking the scope index stored in the identifier mapping.
- If the identifier is declared already, the old value gets pushed to the current SymbolList on the stack.

  Each identifier has a corresponding entry in the symbol table of abstract type